dfsp-spirit/freesurfer_parallel_scripts/README.md

 2) Mapping the data from the time points (directories `subject1_MR1` and `subject1_MR2`) to the template, creating directories `subject1_MR1.long.subject1` and `subject1_MR2.long.subject1`.
 3) Computing the change between the timepoints for one or several descriptors (cortical thickness, surface area, ...).

+### Tools

+The [tools directory](./tools/) contains many scripts to perform various tasks that frequently come up in computational neuroimaging.
+Have a look and see what's available.